 How to use the Common Data Model

-Securely store and manage your data in the CDM format: You can use CDS for Apps to securely store and manage your data in the standardized format of the CDM.
-By doing so, you can then access and use that data in Microsoft apps and services such as Dynamics, PowerApps, Microsoft Flow, Power BI, or your own custom apps.
+Bring your data together in CDS for Apps: You can use CDS for Apps to bring your data together in the standardized format of the CDM and quickly create powerful apps.
+The data can then be managed in Microsoft apps and services such as Dynamics 365, PowerApps, Microsoft Flow, Power BI, or your own custom apps.

 Extend Common Data Model standard entities: The Common Data Model is extensible, so you can extend existing entities or create entities that are specific to your organization.
 These entities can relate back to the Common Data Model standard entities so that your app can more easily leverage the full power of the platform.